 Please note that GEN&SEX 290 does not count towards completion of the Graduate Feminist Emphasis.
 However, graduate students are welcome to contact faculty to set up a 290 for dissertation writing guidance or in depth research on a subject not currently offered as a class.

-Additional questions can be sent to Dr. Catherine Sameh, Director of Graduate Studies, or Hannah Kanenbley, Gender and Sexuality Studies Department Coordinator.
+Additional questions can be sent to Dr. Rudo Mudiwa, Director of Graduate Studies, or Hannah Kanenbley, Gender and Sexuality Studies Department Coordinator.